Natvs/Nt.SyntaxParser/Doc/Grammar.md

 You can define multiple derivations for a same non-terminal with the syntax:
 ```
-R: non-terminal -> symbol11 symbol12 ... | symbol21 symbol22 ...
+R: non-terminal -> symbol11 symbol12 ... | symbol21 symbol22 ... ;
 ```

 You need to separate all your symbols by at least one white space.
 White spaces you write are ignored when parsing.
-If you wish to include a white space as a symbol, you can use the escape symbol `\ `.
+If you wish to include a white space as a symbol, or a symbol among `,` `}` `\`, you can use the escape character `\`.
+See [the parser escape characters](../README.md#escape-character) for more details.

-The symbol `;` is used to mark the end of the rule.
-If you want to include this character as a symbol, you can use the escape character `\;`.
+A derivation should be followed with `;` to mark the end of the rule.
+Remark that the escape symbol `\;` is interpreted by the parser as `;` and thus also marks the end of the rule.
+Please have a look at [the section about escape characters](#escape-characters) for a way to include it.

 > Note that the arrow `->` can be as long as you want.
 It must begin with `-` and ends with a `>`.
-So `---->` also works.
+So `---->` is also valid.

-## Escape characters
-In a general way, when writing a derivation of a rule, you can use an escape character to ensure its interpretation as a character.
-It is useful if the character you wish to include in your derivation has a meaning for parsing the grammar.

-Examples:

-1. The previous section already describes use cases of `\ ` and `\;`.

-2. For special characters like ':' ',' '=' '{' '}' ';' '-' '>' '+' or '*', writing it in a symbol will automatically create a new word when reading the symbol at parsing time.
-If you want a symbol to contain one of these characters, you can introduce it with the escape character.

-3. The character `\` alone will only ensure the following character is interpreted as a character.
-If you want to add it in a derivation, you can use `\\`.

 ## Defining regular expressions
 Alternatively, you define a derivation for non-terminal as a regular expression.